 IRS Form W-4 tells your employer how much federal income tax to withhold from your paycheck.
 You’ll be asked to fill one out when you start a new job.
 You can also submit a new W-4 to your HR or payroll department when you have a life event that affects your taxes – e.g., getting married or divorced or having a baby – or if you paid too little or too much in taxes.
-The form used to be a bit complicated, but the IRS simplified it for 2020.
-Now there are only five steps, of which you can skip three if you are the only breadwinner in your family, have only one job and have no dependents.
+The form used to be a bit complicated, but the IRS simplified it for 2020 and beyond.
+Now there are only five steps, three of which you can skip if you are the only breadwinner in your family, have only one job and have no dependents.
 The two mandatory steps involve providing your name, address, Social Security number, filing status and signature.
-Read on to learn more about the purpose of the W-4 and the information it contains.

 What Is Form W-4?